script-money/awesome-myshell/README.md

 # Awesome MyShell

-A curated list of awesome [MyShell](https://myshell.ai/)——*The first decentralized AI consumer layer.*
+A curated list of awesome [MyShell](https://myshell.ai/) —— *The first decentralized AI consumer layer.*

-> If you wanna add content, please submit an issue or submit a pull request.

 > If you're looking for a list in other languages, please click to jump:
 > - en [English](README.md)
 > - zh_CN [简体中文](README_zh_CN.md)

 ## Official Links

 ### Website